KosRud/KosRud.github.io/docs/For students (HTML, CSS)/Web page design guidelines.md

-# Web page design guidelines
+# Web Page Design Guidelines

 Some advice for making a clean, functional and aesthetically pleasing web-page.

-## Animation and hovering
+## Animation and Hovering

 Animations and `:hover` style can hint towards which elements are interactive.
 Don't use `:hover` on non-interactive elements to avoid confusion.